Categories and Awards

 The Graduate Exhibition features five distinct categories and two special awards showcasing Penn State graduate students’ research and creative accomplishments:

-Awards with prize money are given within each category, and Research Poster subcategory, to students whose work scores highest on judges' evaluations.
+Awards with prize money are given within each category, and Research Poster subcategory, to eligible students whose work scores highest on judges' evaluations.

 Design